Iran, Ukraine talk compensation for downed passenger plane | DW | 20.10.2020

 Read more: Iran-US tensions flare in the Persian Gulf: What's at stake?

-The two countries had been saber rattling for months leading up to the US strike.
-Hostilities grew after President Donald Trump's decision in 2018 to pull out of a landmark nuclear deal and re-impose economic sanctions on Iran.
-In 2019, the two also clashed over strikes on oil processing facilities in Saudi Arabia and attacks on tankers in the Gulf of Hormuz, which the US blamed on Iran.
+The two countries had been saber-rattling for months leading up to the US strike.
+Hostilities grew after President Donald Trump's decision in 2018 to pull out of a landmark nuclear deal and reimpose economic sanctions on Iran.
+In 2019, the two sides also clashed over strikes on oil processing facilities in Saudi Arabia and attacks on tankers in the Gulf of Hormuz, which the US blamed on Iran.

 nm/msh (AFP, dpa)